Inflation moderates in Europe. Could this lessen short-term recession fears?

 Meanwhile, in the U.S., while interest rates are still expected to remain elevated for some time, early signs of differing opinions on the future path of rates are emerging, Bezrokov said.
 This is because inflation has been cooling faster in the U.S. than in Europe, and also because the U.S. Federal Reserve (Fed) has been more aggressive in raising rates, she noted.

-"In the wake of weaker-than-expected U.S. retail sales data released on 18 January, two of the regional Fed governors, Lorie Logan and Patrick Harker, backed the case for moderating the pace of rate hikes, while another two, James Bullard and Loretta Mister, remained committed to the idea that restrictive policy is 'not quite there' yet," Bezrokov noted.
-She added that despite the diverging comments, expectations remain for the Fed to lift rates once again at its upcoming 31 January – 1 February meeting.
+“In the wake of weaker-than-expected U.S. retail sales data released on Jan.
+18, two of the regional Fed governors, Lorie Logan and Patrick Harker, backed the case for moderating the pace of rate hikes, while another two, James Bullard and Loretta Mister, remained committed to the idea that restrictive policy is 'not quite there' yet,” Bezrokov noted.
+She added that despite the diverging comments, expectations remain for the Fed to lift rates once again at its upcoming Jan.
+31-Feb.
+1 meeting.

 Bank of Japan defies expectations

 Switching to the Bank of Japan (BoJ), Bezrokov noted that last month, the bank surprised global markets by widening its tolerance range for the yield on its 10-year government bond from 25 basis points to 50 basis points.
 This prompted speculation that the BoJ would abandon the ultra-loose monetary policy it’s maintained in order to stimulate the world’s third-biggest economy, she remarked.
-Since the change, yields have surged to the upper ceiling several times, prompting the central bank to deploy the equivalent of about 6% of Japan’s gross domestic product (GDP) to buy bonds and try to keep yields within the target range, Bezrokov noted.
+Since the change, yields have surged to the upper ceiling several times during the past month, prompting the central bank to deploy the equivalent of about 6% of Japan’s GDP (gross domestic product) to buy bonds and try to keep yields within the target range, Bezrokov noted.

 The early read on Q4 earnings season